 Erie Boulevard never lived up to the potential of the name and apart from the morning and evening 'rush hours' was largely abandoned looking...

 ...and is much the same these days.

 Once the place for luncheon - eat while you get your clothes done...

 This place was always closed the times I'd ever get to see it.

 A couple years ago it was found to be falling apart - as was the building behind it.

-It was shored up but proved unsalvagable and ultimately was demolish - as was the building behind it.
+It was shored up but proved unsalvagable and ultimately was demolished - as was the building behind it.

 The old Masonic Building

 The Wallace Armer hardware store.
-Noted for its old-time conveyor belt cash management system - money was sent to the back of the store on this little trolley thingie.
+Noted for its old-time conveyor belt cash management system - money was sent to the back of the store on a little trolley thingie.